gbgabiola/todos/README.md

 - [x] Initialize the todos variable with objects
 - [x] Add function should add objects
-- [ ] Edit function should edit objects
+- [x] Edit function should edit objects
-- [ ] It should have a function to toggle a todo